-A less expensive option is to catch the Uber Boat by Thames Clipper.
+Another option is to catch the Uber Boat by Thames Clipper.
 Running services between Royal Woolwich and Putney, this river commuter service is far more extensive than that of City Cruises.

-Bridges in London FAQs
+Bridges in London: FAQs

 How many bridges are there in Greater London?